The Relatives Came: A Family Read-Along

 - One roll of 3-4 inch wide cash-register/calculator tape

 Set Up and Prepare

-On an overhead projector or visual presenter, show students the Peanuts comic strip "Good-bye Summer." (see Scholastic Teacher Resource Comic Strip Writing Prompts p.
-26).
+On an overhead projector or visual presenter, show students the Peanuts comic strip "Goodbye Summer" (PDF).
 Lead a discussion of how Sally feels about the end of summer.
 Ask students to explain if they are feeling similar or different to Sally at this point.

 Step 2: Share with students how when you were in school, teachers always asked students to write an essay titled "What I did on My Summer Vacation," just like Sally's teacher.
 Tell your students that right now you do not want to know what they did on their summer vacation.
 "That's too old-fashioned."
 Instead, you want them to write an essay called "What I Wish I Did on My Summer Vacation."

 Step 3: Pass out a copy of the "Goodbye Summer" writing prompt to each student.
 Go over the directions together.
 Review letter-writing conventions such as greeting, body, closing before students begin.